-One of the biggest obstacles that stop people from engaging in bodybuilding activities is the required commitment.
-You have to go to the gym a few times a week and your diet has to reflect your goals.
+One of the obstacles that stop people from engaging in bodybuilding activities is the required commitment.
+You have to go to the gym a few times a week, and your diet has to reflect your goals.
 How do you do that when you are working as a construction worker?

 1.It’s going to be hard.

 The body does not have an infinite ability to sustain physical stress.
-It’s like a battery – it can only do so much work before a recharge’s needed.
-When your whole day is full of serious physical work you are obviously not going to be able to train as frequently and as long as a teenager whose only responsibility is to be spoiled and stupid.
+It’s a battery that can only do so much work before a recharge is needed.
+When your whole day is full of serious physical work, you are obviously not going to train as frequently as a teenager whose only responsibility is to be spoiled and stupid.

 Combing physical work and training is hard because your recovery rate is irregular.

-However this does not meant that you shouldn’t train.
-You can still make progress but you have to be sensible.
+However, this does not mean that you shouldn’t train.
+You can still make progress but you have to pay attention and do some planning.

 2.What’s your job?
 Where does it hurt?

-For example, if you are working a job that tires your shoulders and arms a lot, you can schedule most of your upper body training in the beginning of the week.
+For example, if you are working a job that tires your shoulders and arms, you can schedule most of your upper body training in the beginning of the week.

-The logic is that the week-end provides some recovery for that body part.
-Therefore you would be the strongest in the beginning of the week.
+Because the weekend provides some recovery for that body part.
+Therefore, you would be the strongest in the beginning of the week.
 If you were to do most of the work for that body part on Friday evening for example, you will probably feel weaker.
 This is not set in stone and varies from person to person.

 3.Limit the workload and training volume.

-The fastest way to over-train is to do lots of volume.
-When you are already exploiting your body the volume should be minimized to the lowest possible values you can get away with.
+The fastest way to overtrain is to do high volume.
+When you are already exploiting your body, the volume should be minimized to the lowest possible values that you can get away with.
 Obviously, routines like Smolov should be avoided like a salesman trying to sell you the next best thing.

 It will take trial and error, but c’est la vie…